 We would get so caught up in arguments over inequitable chore-sharing or his financial profligacy or [fill in the blank], the last thing either of us felt like doing was having fun.
 Of course this creates a vicious cycle.

-Now for the counter-strategies.
 Will these tips solve all ADHD-related relationship problems?
-No. But I hope they help to smooth the drops and dips in your relationships (not just the romantic ones, either).
-Including your relationship with yourself.
+No. But they can help to smooth the drops and dips in your ADHD roller coaster,

 BONUS: At the end of this post you’ll find a musical dance-number my husband and I created just for you.
 Happy Valentine’s Day!